jimtremblay/nOS/examples/Arduino_Mega2560/README.txt

 1- Create a nOS directory in your Arduino libraries folder.
    ex: C:\Users\<Username>\Documents\Arduino\libraries\nOS
 2- Copy all nOS source files in nOS library folder.
-3- Copy all port files from source/port/GCC/AVR folder in nOS library folder.
+3- Copy all port files port/GCC/AVR folders in nOS library folder.
 4- Copy nOSConfig.h from this folder in nOS library folder.
 5- Open any example and try it: LED attached to pin13 should blink at 1Hz.